Free delivery on all orders

 Finer membranes will allow for greater breathability for fast and light pursuits.
 Thicker membranes provide a greater level of waterproof durability.

-How to Build a Waterproof
+How to build a waterproof

 Waterproof fabrics, whether coated or laminated, are usually constructed in one of three ways.
 Each method results in different characteristics and possible uses.